yuntongzhang/vulnfix/doc/AE.md

 # VulnFix Artifact Evaluation

+> This file contains steps on replicating results in the ISSTA22 paper.

 Public github repo for reference: https://github.com/yuntongzhang/vulnfix.

 The .md files and `result-expected` folder are only included in github and Zenodo, not in the docker image.